osg-htc/k8s-hackathon-training/README.md

     commit this change to the GitHub repository:

         resources:
+          - bootstrap
           - ../../manifests/sealed-secrets

-2. Verify that the Sealed Secrets operator has started:
+3. Verify that the Sealed Secrets operator has started:

         $ kubectl -n kube-system get deploy/sealed-secrets-controller
         NAME                        READY   UP-TO-DATE   AVAILABLE   AGE
         sealed-secrets-controller   1/1     1            1           7m

-3. Fetch the your Sealed Secret public certificate and commit it to GitHub:
+4. Fetch the your Sealed Secret public certificate and commit it to GitHub:

         kubeseal --fetch-cert > clusters/uchicago/sealed-secrets.pem

-4. Encrypt the GitHub deploy key secret:
+5. Encrypt the GitHub deploy key secret:

         kubectl -n flux-system get secret/deploy-key -o json \
             | kubeseal --cert clusters/uchicago/sealed-secrets.pem -o yaml \
             > clusters/uchicago/gh-deploy-key.yaml

-5. Add the sealed secret to the GitHub repository and reference it in `clusters/uchicago/kustomization.yaml`:
+6. Add the sealed secret to the GitHub repository and reference it in `clusters/uchicago/kustomization.yaml`:

         resources:
           - ../../manifests/sealed-secrets
           - gh-deploy-key.yaml

-6. Once the SealedSecret object is created, remove the manually created secret and the sealed secret in case it's throwing the following error `Resource "deploy-key" already exists and is not managed by SealedSecret`:
+7. Once the SealedSecret object is created, remove the manually created secret and the sealed secret in case it's throwing the following error `Resource "deploy-key" already exists and is not managed by SealedSecret`:

         kubectl -n flux-system delete secret/deploy-key